ory/examples/oathkeeper/08-envoy-header/README.md

-## Envoy and Oathkeeper
+# Envoy and Oathkeeper

-This example shows an example of using Oathkeeper with Envoy
+This example shows an example of using Oathkeeper with Envoy.

+## Overview

-Request flow
+Request flow:

 1. Request lands on Envoy
 1. Envoy uses ext_authz to forward authentication to http://oathkeeper/decision API